jg-digital-media/jgdm-100DaysOfCode/work/log/round-8.md

 # R8D25: Thursday 4 November 2021

   +  Worked today on Refactoring the form elements of the design to required specifications.
 Which took some time but I'm happy with the results so far.
-Tomorrow will be a project review and preparing for the nest stage.
+Tomorrow will be a project review and preparing for the next stage.

   + **Technologies Used** - HTML5, CSS, WordPress